Close

 Application Locations and Methods

-• Online portal: argentina.gob.ar/interior/migraciones
+• Online portal: migraciones.gob.ar for ETA/AVE applications

-• Argentina Consulates worldwide handle in-person submissions
+• Argentina Consulates worldwide handle in-person tourist visa submissions

 • Authorized visa centers in major cities provide application support